 Answer:

-If the organisation of a cell is destroyed due to some physical or chemical influence, it will not be able to perform the life processes important for living, and may undergo self-digestion by lysosomes.
+If the organization of a cell is destroyed due to some physical or chemical influence, it will not be able to perform the life processes important for living, and may undergo self-digestion by lysosomes.

 Ques.
 3. Why are lysosomes known as suicide bags?